imhotep/hass-unifi-access/README.md

 - Create a new token and pick all permissions (this is *IMPORTANT*)

 # Installation (HACS)
-- Add this repository as a custom repository in HACS
+- Add this repository as a custom repository in HACS and install the integration.
 - Restart Home Assistant
 - Add new Integration -> Unifi Access
 - Enter your Unifi Access controller IP or Hostname (default is `unifi` or `UDMPRO`).
 No need to enter port or scheme